datafordemocracy/publicpresidency/WSJacquire.md

 We pulled the Wall Street Journal articls from Factiva, licensed through the UVA Libary.

 We used the following for the search:
 * In Source we selected "The Wall Street Journal",
 * in Dates we chose "Enter date range" and entered dates encompassing the fisrt and last day of each month,
 * we set Duplicates to "Identical", and
 * in the Free Text Search field we used "trump/F100/" to capture articles where the word trump appeared within the first 100 words.

-Hit search to return results.
+Hit search to return results, and sort the results by date.
 In Factiva we can only download 100 articles at at time.
 We
 * checked the box at the top of the list to select the first 100 articles shown,
 * go to Display Options on the right and choose "Full Article/Report plus Indexing",
 * hit the save button, choosing "Article Format",